 Suction and cleaning performance are not as powerful as some competitors.
 The vacuum may clog, and some longevity concerns have been noted.

 Powerful suction from a lightweight stick vacuum, with up to 210AW of power.
 Easy to maneuver at only 6 pounds.
 Equipped with a telescoping pipe for hard-to-reach and high-up spots.
 Runs for up to 60 minutes on a charge from the removable battery.
 Digital LCD display tells you how much battery time is left and allows you to select levels of suction power.

 Charge runs out much faster on higher suction speeds.

 We love how easily the Shark converts into a handheld vacuum for cleaning steps, cars, and more.
 Delivers decent suction power that picks up pet hair well.
 HEPA filtration traps dirt particles and allergens.
 Small footprint makes for easy storage.

 Top-heavy.
 Battery life is not impressive.
 Noisy.
 May clog.

-Features three suction power modes and a sealed filtration system that traps fine dust particles.
+Features 3 suction power modes and a sealed filtration system that traps fine dust particles.
 Runs up to 40 minutes on a single charge.
 Capable of lying flat or converting into a compact handheld vac to clean up inconvenient spots.
-LED lights increase visibility of dust and dirt.
+LED lights increase the visibility of dust and dirt.

 Some questions regarding lifespan and durability.
 Several users have complained about weak suction.